 - You lease a new car that costs $20,000

-- At the end of a 3 year lease the car is worth $12,000
+- At the end of a 3-year lease, the car is worth $12,000

 - Your monthly lease payments cover the $8,000 in value that the car lost over the 3 years

-There are other factors into how much your lease payments are, such as interest, the length of the lease, and other terms you negotiate such as the annual kilometer limit.
+There are other factors into how much your lease payments are, such as interest, the length of the lease, and other terms you negotiate such as the annual kilometre limit.
 You can find out more about how lease payments work in our guide here.

 Step 5: Are There Programs To Help New Canadians Buy A Car?

-The good news is that Canadian banks and car manufacturers fully realize the issues that newly arrived Canadians face in buying a new car-which can be important to helping them settle into their new lives and jobs.
+The good news is that Canadian banks and car manufacturers fully realize the issues that newly arrived Canadians face in buying a new car-which can be important in helping them settle into their new lives and jobs.
 They usually apply either on the first car you buy, or within three years of getting your citizenship.

 Banks, such as the Royal Bank of Canada (RBC) and Scotiabank have programs to help new Canadians with no credit history still get approved for loans.
 The issue with these programs is the loans are more restrictive-the maximum loan allowed is lower, they require a bigger down payment in cash, or they have higher interest rates.
 But if that’s one of your only choices it might still work for you.

-Almost every car manufacturer that sells new vehicles in Canada has some type of discount or incentive to new Canadians or first time car buyers.
+Almost every car manufacturer that sells new vehicles in Canada has some type of discount or incentive to new Canadians or first-time car buyers.
 You can either get a flat amount discounted off of the vehicle that’s usually between $500 and $1000, or they will have special financing programs like the banks to make it easier to get approved loans.

-Immigrating to a new country is a very involved process, and trying to figure out what you need to buy a car only adds to the workload.
+Immigrating to a new country is a very involved process and trying to figure out what you need to buy a car only adds to the workload.
 Depending on your exact circumstances it might not take as long as most new Ontarians to be able to buy and drive a car, but it will still take some time.
-Hopefully this guide will help you prepare for each step along the way so you can finish the whole process as quickly and easily as possible.
+Hopefully, this guide will help you prepare for each step along the way so you can finish the whole process as quickly and easily as possible.